MatthiasNickles/diff-SAT/README.md

 command line switch -mse.
 With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula.
 DelSAT minimizes then the expression (innerCost1+...+innerCostN)/n.

-- For arbitrary cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach.
+- For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach.
 DelSAT shows a message in case the default approach isn't usable.